isaacaskew/docs/en/development/routing.rst

         ]
     );

-This is rather involved, but shows how powerful routes can be The URL supplied has four route elements.
+This is rather involved, but shows how powerful routes can be.
+The URL supplied has four route elements.
 The first is familiar to us: it's a default route element that tells CakePHP to expect a controller name.

 Next, we specify some default values.
-Regardless of the controller, we want the index() action to be called.
+Regardless of the controller, we want the ``index()`` action to be called.

 Finally, we specify some regular expressions that will match years, months and days in numerical form.
 Note that parenthesis (grouping)